HomeGuidesChangelogDiscussions

 • User condition: select User attribute value

-• And finally select / type the desired value
+• And finally select / type the desired User attribute value

 Example:

-If you want to visualize a component associated with a user attribute, you can use the Preview widget and check the desired rule.
+To visualize a component associated with a User attribute value, use the Preview widget and check the corresponding rule(s).

 More info about the Preview